joewatt95/lambdacplus/README.md

 [structured proofs terms](https://leanprover.github.io/reference/expressions.html#structured-proofs).

-We hope that this helps improve the readability of proofs for those who are more used to traditional natural deduction proofs.
+We hope that this helps improve the readability of proofs for those who are more used to traditional pen and paper proofs.

 ## Documentation
-To learn more about the project, please see
+To learn more about the project, head over to
 [our wiki](https://github.com/aellym0/lambdacplus/wiki/1.-Home).